hq9000/hq9000/_posts/2025-01-01-unknownmusic.cc-was-launched.-It-is-a-random-feed-of-all-new-spotify-releases.md

+---
+title: "UnknownMusic.cc was launched: A random feed of all new Spotify releases"
+date: 2025-01-01
+---

 Recently, I had a bit of spare time and thus was able to complete something that was on my mind for quite a while.
 It is a website, where you can [discover new releases of lesser known artists of recent years](https://unknownmusic.cc).